 Actual Costs, Including Fuel, Transmission, Opportunity Cost and Scarcity Value Must be Reflected in Any Proxy Pricing Mitigation Mechanism

 As to the generation-related component, IEP supports the proposal insofar as it seeks to maximize the generation available from PGA facilities.
 However, it must be recognized that mechanisms which would price power on the basis of simple production costs alone, without also reflecting value associated for scarcity and credit risk, among other factors, as is done in market-based approaches will necessarily distort the results and potentially impede development of real demand response and needed infrastructure.
-Should there be unscheduled generation available for dispatch by the CAISO on a “default” basis, there must be assurances that all production-related costs, including costs of securing last-minute fuel for the unanticipated operations, transmission and congestion costs if applicable, capacity value or opportunity costs and costs associated with environmental compliance, will be paid to the generator.
+Should there be unscheduled generation available for dispatch by the CAISO on a “default” basis, there must be assurances that all production-related costs, including costs of securing last-minute fuel for the unanticipated operations including storage and balancing costs, transmission and congestion costs if applicable, capacity value or opportunity costs and costs associated with environmental compliance including any air emissions compliance costs, will be paid to the generator.
 This is particularly true where certain units may not have been anticipated to be needed and fuel supplies were not scheduled and therefore the cost of delivered fuel will significantly exceed the costs of a simple monthly average index methodology.
 Moreover, if such an approach is take, there must be recognition that the ISO’s dispatch may undervalue limited operation times, as the total operating hours maybe limited by environmental constraints including air emissions permits, equipment warranties, or other parameters.

+The Staff Report notes that implementation of the proposal may be difficult in terms of its application to power marketer portfolios.
+Put simply, power marketers trade rights at specified delivery points to output from generation.
+The power marketer may not have privity with the generator, but instead may have secured the right to generation by contract with another marketer.
+As noted in the Staff Report at page 25, imposition of price mitigation on the portfolio of marketers will disrupt the very type of forward commercial arrangements that the Commission, and IEP’s membership, see as the solution to volatility.

+Moreover, proposals to “recall” power or “cut exports”, as proponents of the “California First” ideology advocate, would fundamentally alter the risk assumptions embedded in existing commercial arrangements, thus increasing costs for LSEs located elsewhere in the Western region.
+The Staff Report does not address is new development in any detail, and IEP is concerned that this ideology could lead to a balkanization of the Western interconnect to the determent of all consumers and market participants.

 Mitigation Trigger and Auction Pricing Issues